 One of my major pet peeves is pseudoscience, which Google defines as "a collection of beliefs or practices mistakenly regarded as being based on scientific method."
 There's a lot of pseudoscience out there in the world that can spread easily and quickly via the internet, and it often astonishes me what people will believe.
 There's also … Continue reading How to Spot Pseudoscience

 As a Canadian, the fact that I have a pre-existing health condition doesn't affect my ability to access basic healthcare.
 Our health care system certainly isn't perfect, but our publicly funded system costs a heck of a lot less than the privatized system in the United States.
 Unfortunately, things look like they could get a … Continue reading I have a pre-existing condition

 Depression does a number on my recall ability, so I turn to my bullet journal to help me look back on 2018 from a health perspective.
 The chances of my illness ever going back into full remission seem very slim at this point, so I think it's probably better if I set aside hopes of … Continue reading 2018 year in review: Health

 Recently I watched an episode of the Netflix docuseries A User's Guide to Cheating Death that challenged the idea that "natural" is always good for you.
 I also saw a post by Trish on The Introspective Salon on the same topic, so I decided to throw in my own two cents about the issue of whether … Continue reading Is “natural” better when it comes to health?

 The Adverse Childhood Experiences (ACEs) study was a landmark research trial conducted by Kaiser Permanente and the U.S. Center for Disease Control.
-The study examined the correlation between adverse experiences in childhood and health outcomes in adult, and clearly showed just how profound that connection is.
-The study participants were asked to report whether they … Continue reading What we can learn about trauma from the ACEs study
+The study examined the correlation between adverse experiences in childhood and health outcomes in adulthood, and clearly showed just how profound that connection is.
+The ACEs study participants were asked to report whether … Continue reading What we can learn about trauma from the ACEs study